 Part B: Mean What You Say

-In another example, we will say, “I’ll call you soon,“ “let’s chat soon,“ or “I’ll call you tomorrow.“ Or we offer to help, as parting words to a friend, and don’t intend on keeping that statement, but say it because it was easy and made the other person feel good.
+Or we say, “I’ll call you soon,“ “let’s chat soon,“ or “I’ll call you tomorrow.“ Maybe we offer to help, as parting words to a friend, and don’t intend on keeping that statement, but say it because it was easy and made the other person feel good.

 We may think that these casual comments are harmless, but we know deep down that they are not true.
 They become little lies that we internalize, and over time they will develop into a guilty conscience that distracts you away from this moment.